cloud-gov/custom-fluentd/README.md

 This repo and instructions will guide you through the set up of a instance of [fluentd](https://www.fluentd.org/) for capturing logs from cloud.gov apps and [saving them to S3](https://docs.fluentd.org/how-to-guides/apache-to-s3).
 You will need to build and deploy a cusomized version of the fluentd Docker image.
 Instructions on how to do this are in the [`/docker`](docker) directory.

-Note - this repo is still a work in progress.

 ## Create a new S3 service

 ```bash